 - There’s no room for negotiations.
 You either accept their terms or walk away from the deal.
 Unlike a traditional sale, you’re not able to negotiate the offer price or repair costs.

-- In addition to a high service fee, you'll also be on the hook for closing costs, repair costs, a possible $400 survey, and a 3% commission if you decide to work with an agent.
+- In addition to a service fee, you’ll also be on the hook for closing costs, repair costs, and a 3% commission if you decide to work with an agent.

-- Abodewell has limited availability, operating in only three markets: Austin, Dallas, and San Antonio.
+- Abodewell has limited availability, operating in only one location: the greater Austin area.

 Abodewell: Key Considerations for Sellers

 Abodewell has strict requirements when it comes to the type of homes they’ll accept.
 Homes must be built after 1960, on a lot no larger than ¾ of an acre, valued between $125,000 and $500,000, and must be in good condition with few needed repairs.

 If your home has significant foundation issues, requires extensive repairs, is in foreclosure, in a flood zone, or more specifically has polybutylene plumbing or masonite woodruff roofs, Abodewell won’t consider purchasing your home.